sarakinell/thevisproject/README.md

 By making a POST call to the [Statistics Sweden](https://www.scb.se/en/), a JSON query can be used to fetch the information of interest.
 The API originally uses HTTP protocols to identify response status, and cannot be used when deploying a website via HTTPS for example.
 The naming conventions make the API like a REST API.
 The number of calls to the API are limited to 10 per 10s.

 The data pulled from the API can be seen in the browser console when entering the blog post about political engagement.
-The blog post is complemented by a radar chart, and when you expand the Arrays in the console, you find dynamically fetched values from the database, through calls in SCBData.js.
+The blog post is complemented by a radar chart, and when you expand the Arrays in the console, you find dynamically fetched values from the database through calls in SCBData.js.

 ### CSS Flexbox